 Do you have phone reception?

 There is Vodafone reception on Navini.
-Local SIM cards are available at Nadi Airport.
-Recharge vouchers are available in the Navini shop.
+Local SIM cards are available at Nadi Airport if you would like to purchase one.

 Do you have free WiFi?

 Around the dining room area there is WiFi available.
 When checking in, you will receive a free WiFi card for use during your stay.
-If you require further data, cards are available to purchase from the office.
-For Internet use on your personal electronic device in or around your bure, data sim cards or Flashnet modems can be purchased for a minimal cost at Nadi Airport.
+For Internet use on your personal electronic device in or around your bure, data sim cards or mobile modems can be purchased for a minimal cost at Nadi Airport.

 Navini has 240-volt electricity, which is the same as in Australia and New Zealand.
 Some appliances require a two-pin plug and there are some of these available in the office.
 We have hair dryers in the bures, so there’s no need to bring one along.

 Navini is very casual, so pack accordingly.
 You might find that your shoes are taken off on the boat and packed away until your departure!
 The only shoes you might require are reef shoes for walking along the beach or in the shallow water at low tide.
 The beach is raked daily, however small rocks and bits of coral can wash up with the tides, making some areas uncomfortable to walk over.
 It is recommended that you bring a watersports top or rash vest for water activities, as well as your own snorkel and mask (fins are available to borrow).
 To protect the reef from harmful chemicals, bring along sunscreen to use that is reef safe and contains mineral UV-blocking ingredients.
 There is complimentary shampoo, conditioner and soap in the bures, as well as beach towels available to borrow.
 The complimentary island wrap-around sulus come in handy and are often worn with a shirt to dinner.
 The Navini shop has an assortment of island essentials for sale, as well as souvenirs to take home.